-1692 – A doctor in Salem Village claimed three teenage girls were possessed by Satan, which then lead to the chaotic Salem Witch Trials.
+1692 – A doctor in Salem Village claimed three teenage girls were possessed by Satan, leading to the chaotic Salem Witch Trials.

-1865 – Delaware voters rejected the Thirteenth Amendment to the U.S. Constitution, and vote to continue the practice of slavery, although in practice, it did not exist..
-(Delaware finally ratifies the amendment on February 12, 1901.)
+1865 – Delaware voters rejected the Thirteenth Amendment to the U.S. Constitution and vote to continue the practice of slavery, although, in practice, it did not exist.
+(Delaware finally ratified the amendment on February 12, 1901.)

 1898 – The first envelope folding and gumming machine patent (#598,716) was issued to John Ames Sherman of Worcester, Mass.